matthewkenzie/FCCAnalyses/examples/FCCee/flavour/B2Inv/README.md

   + Branching fractions
   + Various efficiencies (currently have to manually save)
   + Sample names, their allocation (signal v background), labels to use in plot titles etc

+- Maybe the efficiencies should be moved to another YAML so it can be updated separately

 ### `B2Inv.yaml`